Zequez/logseq-vault/pages/Storyworlds.md

 			- Oneness is not an idea, it's a living presence
 		- Healing the world soul
 	- Human beings began to be afraid of the magical world in the 16 century due to repression.
+	- If we violate the integrity of the Earth community we will die.
+We are part of the community.
+We are not separate from the community.
 	-
 - ---
 - Irresponsible stories